compas-dev/compas_fab/README.rst

     pip install compas_fab

 Once installed, you can verify your setup.
-Start Python from the command line and run the following:
+Start Python from the command prompt and run the following:

 .. code-block:: python